 Planning and Response Tools

-BC Housing has created some tools that can help you prepare for and respond to Extreme Heat events.
+BC Housing has created some tools that can help you prepare for and respond to Extreme Heat and Wildfire Smoke events.
+This Includes the Extreme Heat & Wildfire Smoke Response During Covid-19 Guide.

 Planning for Extreme Heat should ideally be done few months ahead of time, in February and March.
 This involves testing cooling equipment as well as creating communications and response plans.
 Check out our Extreme Heat Check List for more information on what you need to do and when.